Self-consistent one-electron equation including exchange and correlation in terms of equivalent function and phase norm: calculation for ground and excited states in a unified way: Introduction

-Parallel to the approaches using the orbital functions, such as the Hartree and Hartree-Fock method, a different method proposed by Thomas and Fermi takes the full electronic density as the fundamental variable of many-body problem.
-The development of this approach was in full swing in 1960s.
-Hohenberg and Kohn proved in a rigorous way that the properties of the ground state of an N-particle system can be expressed as functionals of the electronic density\cite{Hohenberg,Kohn}.
-The density functional theory(DFT) has been applied most of all to electronic systems, such as atoms, molecules, homogeneous solids, surfaces and interfaces, quantum wells and quantum dots etc, and has provided results in good accord with experiments\cite{Lipparini,McGUIRE,March}.
-The self-consistent one-electron equation derived from the variational principle by Kohn and Sham describes the properties of the ground state (energy and density) in the way that, formally, takes into account all many-body effects\cite{Kohn,Lipparini,Kohanoff}.
-Their solutions are as simple as the Hartree ones but provide better results than the Hartree-Fock ones, which are much more complicated, in some cases even almost impossible to obtain.
-This is because the Kohn-Sham solutions treat accurately, albeit in an empirical way, both exchange and correlation effects whereas the HF ones treat only exchange exactly, completely neglecting the very correlation.
-This equation has the decisive advantage of being framed as an one-electron equation\cite{Kohn}.
-For this reason great many use is made of Kohn-Sham equation for the purpose of the calculation of electronic states.
-It should be noted that no one can doubt the successes of the modern Kohn-Sham approach to the density functional theory, but this theory has bottlenecks such as self-interaction, exchange and correlation.
-Kohn-Sham's theory does not describe the states of electronic system with the help of anti-symmetric wavefunctions.
-Therefore this equation cannot but employ the additive term relevant to both exchange and correlation more or less in a factitious way.
-In this connection, the density functional theory has spawned a multitude of methods such as the local density approximation(LDA)\cite{Karasiev} and the generalized gradient approximation(GGA)\cite{Cafiero,Boese1,Boese2,Constantin,Perdew5} distinguished by the exchange and correlation calculations.
-One of the drawbacks of the theory is that it is difficult to produce correlation functionals compatible with exact exchange functionals from a definite principle within the framework of the KS theory\cite{Cafiero}.
-Therefore there have been proposed several improved methods for DFT\cite{Cafiero,Perdew1,Perdew2,Perdew3,Perdew4,Becke1,Becke2,Becke3,Sharma,Constantin}.
-One of the methods which have been explored to fix this problem makes use of exact exchange in the KS exchange-correlation calculation\cite{Cafiero,Gusarov}.
-Although there have been a great advances in finding exact exchange functional and the compatible with it, correlation functionals, the exchange-correlation problem also remains as a main challenge to reach the goal of many-body theory.
-The problem for finding exact exchange requires a very particular kind of correlation.
-The exact exchange hole has, from its essence, a non-local character.
-Contrary to this, the exact correlation hole must be of local nature.
-Therefore an incorporated exchange and correlation functional needs the correlation assuming non-local feature.
-On this account, representing the exchange and correlation with a hole function undergoes serious difficulties.
-GGA of DFT circumvents this problem by using a semi-local exchange and a semi-local correlation which together give a correct exchange-correlation hole.
-The method modifies the correlation component of the GGA to introduce a parameter containing information about the non-locality of the exchange, thereby allowing the correlation to act accordingly in a non-local manner without being rigorously non-local.
-The correlation is thus compatible with exact exchange.
+It should be noted that no one can doubt the successes of the modern Kohn-Sham approach to DFT, but this theory has bottlenecks such as the exclusion of self-interaction, analytical consideration of exchange and correlation.
+Kohn-Sham's theory does not describe states of electron systems with the help of anti-symmetric wavefunctions.
+Therefore this equation cannot but employ the additional term relevant to both exchange and correlation more or less in a factitious way.
+In this connection, DFT has spawned a multitude of methods such as the local density approximation (LDA) \cite{Karasiev} and the generalized gradient approximation (GGA) \cite{Cafiero,Perdew5,Boese1,Boese2,Constantin} distinguished by the exchange and correlation calculations.
+It should be noted that it is difficult to draw correlation functionals compatible with exact exchange functionals from a definite principle within the framework of the KS theory \cite{Cafiero}.
+This reason led to proposing several improved methods for DFT \cite{Cafiero,Constantin,Becke1,Becke2,Becke3,Sharma,Perdew1,Perdew3}.
+One of the methods which had been explored to fix this problem makes use of exact exchange in the KS exchange-correlation calculation \cite{Cafiero,Gusarov}.
+Although there has been a great advance in finding exact exchange functionals and correlation functionals compatible with it, the exchange-correlation problem also remains as a main challenge to reaching the goal of the ab initio theory.
+Such a situation of the exchange-correlation research in DFT shows that the proposed approaches are still far from completing the theory of ab initio calculations.